Lead products used:

 Adam Burnett, AB Heritage Roofing

-Midland Lead is no stranger to working on heritage projects, as demonstrated by the company’s specialism in sandcast lead.
-But it’s not always sandcast lead that is specified for these types of installations, a recent example is a project that involves a stately home which used Midland Lead product for some all-important detail work.
+Midland Lead is no stranger to working on heritage projects, as demonstrated by the company’s specialism in sandcast lead, but it’s not always sandcast lead that is specified for these types of installations.
+A recent example is a project that involved the stately home of Scampston Hall, which used Midland Lead product for some all-important detail work.

 Project focus: Restoration of lead detailing work on Palladian Bridge